XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ### 3.2.
 The **`MPTokenIssuanceDestroy`** transaction

-The **`MPTokenIssuanceDestroy`** transaction is used to remove an **`MPTokenIssuance`** object from the directory node in which it is being held, effectively removing the token from the ledger (i.e., "destroying" it).
+The **`MPTokenIssuanceDestroy`** transaction is used to remove an **`MPTokenIssuance`** object from the directory node in which it is being held, effectively removing the token issuance from the ledger (i.e., "destroying" it).

 If this operation succeeds, the corresponding **`MPTokenIssuance`** is removed and the owner’s reserve requirement is reduced by one.
 This operation must fail if there are any holders of the MPT in question.

+Note the destroying an `MPTokenIssuance` does not remove associated `MPToken` objects from accounts that have held a deleted token.
+These can instead be removed using an `MPTokenAuthorize` transaction.

 #### 3.2.1.
 Transaction-specific Fields